shibatch/grantback/v0.4/GUIDE_FOR_ADOPTERS.md

 </details>

 <details>
-<summary>Scenario: Licensee Does Not Provide the "Provided Copy" Upon Request If you have requested a "Provided Copy" from a Licensee (as per Clause 3.d of the License) and they do not provide it within a reasonable timeframe</summary>
+<summary>Scenario: Licensee Does Not Provide the "Provided Copy" Upon Request</summary>
 &nbsp;

-Here's a suggested course of action:
+If you have requested a Provided Copy from a Licensee (as per Clause 3.d of the License) and they do not provide it, here is a guide to the formal process outlined in Clause 8 of your VOD Reaction License.
+It is recommended to proceed with these formal steps only after informal reminders have failed.

-1. Send a Reminder: Your initial request may have been missed.
-If you haven't received a response after what you feel is a reasonable period (for example, two weeks to a month), it's good practice to send a polite reminder and perhaps suggest a new, final deadline.
+1. Send a Formal Notice (Clause 8.a)
-2. Acknowledge the Consequence: If the Licensee still fails to provide the copy or refuses to do so without a reason covered by the "Excusable Non-Performance" clause (Clause 9 of the License), they are in breach of a condition of the License (specifically Clause 3.d).
+   You should send a formal notice to the Licensee.
+This notice should clearly state that they are in breach of Clause 3.d for failing to provide the Provided Copy.
+The notice must also inform them that, effective upon its sending, the permissions granted under the VRL are provisionally suspended for two areas: (i) for the specific Derivative Work in question, and (ii) for the creation and publication of any new Derivative Works.

-3. Your Right to Terminate: Under Clause 8 of the License, this breach gives you the right to declare the license terminated.
-Once you have declared the termination, the Licensee's continued public display of the Derivative Work is no longer licensed and may constitute copyright infringement.
+2. The Cure Period Begins (Clause 8.b)

-4. Your Options: At this point, you have several options, at your discretion:
+   A one-month "Cure Period" begins on the date the Licensee receives your notice.
+The Licensee has this time to provide you with a compliant Provided Copy.
+If they do so, the provisional suspensions under Clause 8.a are lifted, and all license permissions are reinstated.

-    * You can choose to do nothing.
+3. If the Licensee Fails to Cure (Clause 8.c(i))
-    * You can formally notify the Licensee that their license has terminated due to the breach and that the Derivative Work is therefore unlicensed.
+   If the Licensee does not provide the copy within the Cure Period, you should be aware of the following automatic consequence defined in Clause 8.c(i): the license for the specific Derivative Work in question is automatically and permanently revoked.
+Its continued public availability now constitutes copyright infringement, for which you may issue a takedown notice to the platform.

-    * You can request that they remove the Derivative Work from public view.
+4. Regarding the Overall License Agreement (Clauses 8.c(ii) and 8.e) At this stage, while the permission for the specific infringing work has been revoked, the general license agreement with the Licensee technically remains.
+If you determine that their failure to cooperate is serious enough to warrant severing the entire relationship, you can choose to exercise your most powerful right under Clause 8.c(ii): terminating the entire agreement.

-    * If they do not comply with a removal request, you may then consider filing a copyright-based takedown notice with the relevant platform, as their right to use your VOD has been terminated.
+   However, it is crucial to understand the time limit imposed by Clause 8.e ("Time Limit on Exercise of Termination Rights").
+This right to terminate the entire agreement must be exercised promptly after the Cure Period ends.
+You are prohibited from holding this right in reserve to use it at a much later date for the same violation.
+Therefore, you must make a timely decision.
+If you choose to proceed with full termination, you would send a final notice to the Licensee, stating that you are permanently terminating the entire license agreement and specifying the retroactive effective date.
+This is the most significant step you can take and should be reserved for situations where the trust and collaborative relationship have irreparably broken down.
 </details>

 <details>